 In 2014, I was standing in Crimea, looking at blueprints for a seaport we were about to rebuild.

-My partners and I had spent three years putting together a $1bn+ infrastructure deal—new airport, deep-water seaport redevelopment, roads, commercial real estate, and agricultural projects.
+My partners and I had spent four years putting together a $1bn+ infrastructure deal—new airport, deep-water seaport redevelopment, roads, commercial real estate, and agricultural projects.
 We'd negotiated with Ukrainian government officials and some of the largest Chinese state-owned entities.
-We'd secured equity funding from a Chinese state-owned bank and just signed a $200m+ term sheet for the first tranche.
+We'd secured equity funding from UK investors and debt finance from a Chinese state-owned bank.
+We just signed a $200m+ term sheet for the first tranche.

 Everything we'd built—gone.
 Not because we made bad decisions.
 Not because we failed to execute.
 But because the world shifted in ways we couldn't control.